Casuarina Coastal Reserve

 4. If the plan is not disallowed by the Legislative Assembly, then after 7 sitting days the Plan of Management comes into operation

-The Reserve has undergone a review and is set to add an extra 34 ha to the existing 1500 ha footprint with the addition of Lot 9458.
+The Reserve has undergone a review and the extra 34 ha of Lot 9458 has been added to the existing 1500 ha footprint.

 The picturesque Reserve protects about 1500 ha of coastal habitats between the estuaries of Rapid Creek and Buffalo Creek and adding this piece of land to the Reserve benefits conservation because it is home to dry monsoon rainforest, endangered Black-footed Tree-rat and Croton habrophyllus, the host plant for the endangered Atlas Moth.